|The Frankfurt-Tipp rating:|

-An extreme cold wave plagues the inhabitants of Cincinnati.
-Especially the many homeless suffer from the freezing cold, especially as warm sleeping places are scarce.
-During the day, many of them spend their time in the rooms of the municipal library, where they always find an open ear with the committed employees Stuart (Emilio Estevez) and Myra (Jena Malone).
-But they also have to follow the house rules, so Stuart knows no quarter.
-But when the cold causes the first deaths, a group of homeless people around Jackson (Michael Kenneth Williams) decides not to leave the library in the evening.
+An extreme cold snap plagues the residents of the city of Cincinnati.
+The many homeless in particular are suffering from the freezing cold, especially since warm places to sleep are scarce.
+During the day, many of them spend their time in the rooms of the city library, where they always find a sympathetic ear from the dedicated staff members Stuart (Emilio Estevez) and Myra (Jena Malone).
+But they also have to abide by the house rules, Stuart knows no quarter.
+But when the cold claims its first victims, a group of homeless people around Jackson (Michael Kenneth Williams) decides not to leave the library in the evening.
 They demand to be allowed to spend the night in the rooms.
-While Stuart takes her side, the police negotiator Bill Ramstead (Alec Baldwin), the tough prosecutor Josh Davis (Christian Slater) and the news reporter Rebecca Parks (Gabrielle Union), who only focuses on quotas and her career, come up with a tough headwind - and Stauart has to make a tough decision&.hellip;
+While Stuart sides with them, tough headwinds come from police negotiator Bill Ramstead (Alec Baldwin), tough-as-nails prosecutor Josh Davis (Christian Slater) and news reporter Rebecca Parks (Gabrielle Union), who is focused only on ratings and her career - and Stauart must make a tough decision.

 Estevez has a message he wants to convey.
-It is a very important message, especially in these times, which should be taken to heart.
-But the implementation has turned out to be very striking and should therefore only reach those viewers who are already on the same wavelength with Estevez anyway.
-Apart from that, "An ordinary hero" isn't a bad movie.
-The actors all deliver good performances, even though the script sometimes puts little obstacles in their way.
-The story is told in a thrilling way and even gives you some goose bumps.
-And the end turns the whole thing into something like a Feel-Good-Movie despite the rather difficult topic.
+It's a very important message, especially in these times, and one that should definitely be taken to heart.
+But the realization is too bold and should therefore only reach those viewers who are already on the same wavelength with Estevez.
+Apart from that, however, A Very Ordinary Hero is not a bad movie.
+The actors all deliver good performances, even if the script sometimes puts small obstacles in their way.
+The story is engagingly told and even provides a few small goosebump moments.
+And the ending even makes the whole thing something of a feel-good movie, despite the rather heavy subject matter.

 An article by Frankfurt-Tipp